dustinandband/Auto-Server-Restarter/README.md

 # Auto-Server-Restarter

 Outdated.
-TODO: use serve queries instead of rcon password to check if server's empty.
+TODO: use server queries instead of rcon password to check if server's empty.

 Tested on Ubuntu 18.04